 10. Whole Foods Market

 If you live in America, then you’ve probably heard of Whole Foods.
 You may have even made the joke about shopping there costing a “whole paycheck.”
-Predictably, they didn’t even make the list for value, but when it comes to specialty departments, cashier courtesy, and store cleanliness, Whole Foods got high marks.
-All of that was enough to earn them the No. 8 spot on the list.
+Predictably, it didn’t even make the list for value, but when it comes to specialty departments, cashier courtesy, and store cleanliness, Whole Foods got high marks.
+All of that was enough to earn it the No. 8 spot on the list.
 Long live organic!

 9. WinCo Foods